FusionAuth/fusionauth-site/site/_posts/2020-11-15-how-to-securely-implement-oauth-rails.md

 # ...
 ```

-The login process beings when the user clicks on the "sign in" link we created.
-As seen in the sequence diagram above, we will want to direct this request to FusionAuth who is in charge of validating user credentials.
+The login process begins when the user clicks on the "sign in" link we created.
+As seen in the sequence diagram above, we will want to direct this request to FusionAuth which is in charge of validating user credentials.
 In turn, the user will be presented with a default login page including username and password fields.
 FusionAuth provides the flexibility to customize the style of this form via [themes](https://fusionauth.io/docs/v1/tech/themes/) but for this tutorial, we will stick with the default.

 The following method uses the "OAuth2" client to construct the "authorize_url" and redirects the request accordingly.